 Barry has been actively involved in Gunner matters for some years.
-He was President of the RNZA Band Association on two occasions for a number of years and is now the Patron.
+He was President of the RNZA Band Association on two occasions for a number of years and more recently, Patron.
 He has also been involved for some time on the executive with the RNZA Association.
-He was the founding chairman of the Auckland Coastal Artillery Historic Trust which has the tourism concession from the Department of Conservation for fee-earning tourist activities on North Head and Fort Takapuna in Auckland.
+He was the founding chairman of the Auckland Coastal Artillery Historic Trust which has the tourism concession from the Department of Conservation for North Head and Fort Takapuna in Auckland.

 He has also been actively involved in the welfare and support of veterans since his retirement from the Regular Army.

 In 2010 he was appointed Colonel Commandant of the RNZA, and served in this role until 2017.